Video: KQ Captain Ruth Karauri skillfully lands plane at Heathrow Airport with Storm Eunice raging

 "The flight conditions were strong gusting winds and it was quite a bumpy ride.
 However, thanks to the training we have had at Kenya Airways, particularly in the simulator, prepared us for such a scenario.
 We used all our training expertise and skills that we have managed to learn over the years at Kenya Airways and we handled the learning expertly," said an elated Karauri.

 A retired senior KQ pilot explained why Capt.
-Karauri's landing at Heathrow was quite a cxhallenge.
+Karauri's landing at Heathrow was quite a challenge.

 “The normal cross-wind landing speed for big jets is 33 Knots.
 When it is 70 or more Knots, it means you are flying at the maximum crosswind landing speed, which is tricky because you are landing not facing the runway,” he says, adding the tricky part, mostly referred to as the Technique, is keeping the plane straight once it lands.